The following article is an excerpt from "A Book of Bible Study"

 Jesus again spoke of these unregenerate individuals and their inability to come to Him when He told His disciples the reason that He spoke to the crowds in parables.
 Jesus said: “To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.”
 (Matthew 13:11, emphasis added).

 Even though many “receive the knowledge of the truth” in that they hear the spoken proclamation of the Gospel message, which is the outward call to men to put their faith in Christ for the forgiveness of their sins, only God’s elect will be called to faith through the word of God with the inward, effectual calling of God that Jesus taught about in John 6:44.
 The rest are unable to come to Christ.
 Unless and until God intervenes in an individual’s life and effectually calls them to faith in His Son as we have discussed previously, they will “go on sinning willfully” (Hebrews 10:26) by persisting in their unbelief, because they can do nothing else.
-(Consider also 1 Peter 2:7-8).
+(Also consider 1 Peter 2:7-8).

 The Meaning of 2 Peter 2:20-22